NotePlan/plugins/nmn.Templates/README.md

 	- `moveType: 'reschedule'` (for any type of sweep) means: Replace overdue date with `>today`

 ### events() & listMatchingEvents() -- Using Event Lists from a Template
-See the [**Event Helpers** plugin's README](https://github.com/NotePlan/plugins/tree/main/jgclark.EventHelpers) for more details, including configuring this.
+You need the **Event Helpers** plugin installed.
+Then see its [plugin's README](https://github.com/NotePlan/plugins/tree/main/jgclark.EventHelpers) for more details, including configuring this.
 But in summary:

 Insert `{{events()}}` wherever you wish it to appear in the Template.
 By default it gives a simple markdown list of event title and start time.
 To **customise the list display**, you can add a `'template:"..."'` parameter to the `{{events()}}` command that sets how to present the list, and a separate template for items with no start/end times (`'allday_template:"..."`).
 For example: